Please ensure Javascript is enabled for purposes of website accessibility

 Traders who are adept at managing short-term risk can try to buy soon after they identify a potential double bottom.
 If they are right, they will soon take some quick profits, and if they are wrong, they will soon take a small loss as the stock falls below the false double bottom.

-But investors who try to buy bottoms (just like investors who try to sell at tops) too often find that they have misjudged the strength of the trend and soon regret their hastiness.
+But investors who try to buy bottoms (just like investors who try to sell at tops) are at a greater risk of encountering a false signal, where the underlying stock attempts to put in a second bottom but subsequently breaks down.
 And if they are not adept at managing short-term risk, their losses can mount quickly after the double bottom fails.

 [author_ad]